 - Bake in the oven at 180 degrees for 15 minutes.

-- Place the butter, capers, garlic, lemon zest and dill in a pan over a low heat.
-Once butter has melted stir to combine and set aside.
+- Place the butter, capers, garlic, lemon zest and dill in a pan over low heat.
+Once the butter has melted stir to combine and set aside.

 - Heat a non-stick frying pan on a medium to high heat.
 Place salmon skin down and fry for roughly 3 minutes’ till cooked underneath.
 Turn fish over and cook for a further 30 seconds.
 This will result in the fish being cooked medium, cook longer for well done.